Fear Before: Biography

-Odd How People Shake (2002-2003)
+Odd How People Shake (2002–2003)

 In 2002, Fear Before the March of Flames was formed in Aurora, Colorado with vocalist David Marion, guitarist/vocalist Adam Fisher, bassist Michael Madruga, and drummer Brandon Proff.
 The original members all met at Smoky Hill High School in Aurora.
-However, Adam is the only Colorado native.
+However, Fisher is the only Colorado native.
 The band took their name from a local newspaper headline when wildfires swept through their state.
 The band drew inspiration from bands such as Botch, Converge and The Blood Brothers in creating their music.
-Prior to forming Fear Before, Adam, Mike, and Brandon were in a pop-punk band together called thirtysixflip.
-David was their merchandise guy.
-After they decided to pursue a more abrasive post-hardcore/mathcore direction, David joined, and Fear Before the March of Flames was born.
+Prior to forming Fear Before, Fisher, Madruga, and Proff were in a pop-punk band together called thirtysixflip.
+Marion was their merchandise guy.
+After they decided to pursue a more abrasive post-hardcore/mathcore direction, Marion joined, and Fear Before the March of Flames was born.

 The band played their first show on August 1, 2002.
 In July and October 2002, the band recorded their three-song debut EP with Jason Anderson at Grey Music Recording Company in Thornton, Colorado.
 The band sold copies of this EP on their early tours, which garnered the attention of Portland based Rise Records.
 Once signed to Rise, the band released their debut album Odd How People Shake in July 2003.
 They gained notoriety outside of Colorado from tours with bands such as The Blood Brothers and Hopesfall.
 However, it was on the tour with the band Bear vs. Shark when they were noticed and then signed to the more prominent Equal Vision Records, who re-released their debut in January 2004.
 Their debut was primarily in the vein of post-hardcore, featuring a mix of screamed vocals on the part of David Michael Marion and clean singing provided by Adam Rupert Fisher.
 It is rumoured that every song on the album is based on a movie ("Sarah Goldfarb, Where are Your Manners?", for example, is about Requiem for a Dream).

 In concert, the band plays few, if any, songs from their debut.
 On their website, they explicitly state that they will not play one song in particular from their debut, "On the Brightside, She Could Choke;".
 However, on October 30, 2007 at a show in Houston, Texas, they played an acoustic set at Warehouse Live that included "On the Brightside."
 Due to a loss in drummer Clayton Holyoak's family, the band decided to play an acoustic set because they were at a loss of percussion.

 On September 5, 2008 at an intimate hometown show in Denver, during their encore, Fear Before asked the audience what song they wanted to hear.
 Unanimously, the entire audience started to chant for "Brightside".
 After some hesitation, the band played the song in its original form for the first time since 2003.
 The band has also played this song twice since this show, once in Anaheim, California, and again in Denver.